Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Main results and proofs for vanishing theorems

-\begin{theorem} Let $X$ be a weakly pseudoconvex manifold equipped with an effective divisor $D$ such that $\mathcal{O}_X(D)$ is a positive line bundle.
-Let $E$ be a holomorphic vector bundle equipped with a singular Hermitian metric $h$ which is $L^2$-type Nakano semi-positive on $X$.
-Then we have the following \begin{itemize} \item [$(a)$] If $A$ is a $k$-positive line bundle then
+\begin{theorem} Let $X$ be a weakly pseudoconvex manifold and $E$ be a holomorphic vector bundle equipped with a singular Hermitian metric $h$ which is $L^2$-type Nakano semi-positive on $X$.
+Then we have the following \begin{itemize} \item [$(a)$] If $X$ has a positive holomorphic line bundle and $A$ is a $k$-positive line bundle, then for any $q\geq k$ we have that